reefland/ansible-k3s-argocd-renovate/_extra_apps/README.md

 ## To deploy with ArgoCD

 1. Simply copy the directory structure of the application into your ArgoCD repository
-2. Update the `.spec.source.repoURL` to use your ArgoCD repository
+2. Update the `.spec.source.repoURL` in `applications` directory to use your ArgoCD repository
 3. Review `README.md` for the specific application for specific changes to me (secrets, config, etc)
 4. Commit the change